cyniphile/rosalind/blog-post/blog-post.md

 }
 ```

-Additionally I added the `#[pyfunction]` line which is a decorator-looking thing (actually a Rust macro) from the [Pyo3 Rust package](https://github.com/PyO3/pyo3) which makes it really easy to use Rust with python.
-You more or less just add such a prefix and can then call the Rust function from Python like so:
+Additionally, I added the decorator-looking `#[pyfunction]` thing (actually a Rust macro) from the [Pyo3 Rust package](https://github.com/PyO3/pyo3) which makes it really easy to use Rust with Python[^7].
+You (more or less) just add such a prefix and then you call the Rust function from Python like so:

 ``` python
 # calling rust functions from python